Knee Diagnoses

 All non-operative treatment options should be exhausted before you consider knee surgery.

-• Physiotherapy for muscle strengthening and gait improvement if required.
-Dr Ward can you refer you to a specialised knee arthritis physiotherapy program.
+• Dr Ward can you refer you to a specialised knee arthritis physiotherapy program

 Surgery is the definitive management for arthritis of the knee, but these measures may delay the need for surgery.